xlshhzl/learngit/readme.txt

 git is a contron system
 git is free software gp
-git has a stage l
+git has a stage
+git change l